Foster carer 1

 “I was approved as a short-term foster carer 3½ years ago and wow, has this been a learning and emotional roller coaster!
 It is hard to encapsulate in a short piece what the whole experience has been like.

 What words should I choose?
-Well first and foremost it has been rewarding.
+Well, first and foremost it has been rewarding.
 Not fluffy round the edges rewarding, but deep satisfying life-changing rewarding.
 It is easy to forget the loss that looked after children have suffered in their young lives.
-In the midst of their loss and grief how easy it is to forget that as a child taken into care you are expected to adjust and adapt to completely different surroundings, a different lifestyle and live with people you’ve never met before.
+Amid their loss and grief it is easy to forget that as a child taken into care, you are expected to adjust and adapt to completely different surroundings, a different lifestyle, and live with people you’ve never met before.
 That means getting to know all their wider family and friends.
-If you are a school age child this can mean a new school.
+If you are a school-age child this can mean a new school.
 Could you do that?
-Think how you feel if you are starting a new job, moving to a new place or suffering the loss of the people you have known and loved best all your life.
+Think how you feel if you are starting a new job, moving to a new place, or suffering the loss of the people you have known and loved all your life.
 If I was to add up all these things I’d find myself kicking and screaming and begging for this not to be happening to me but realising that I have no choice.
 Children react differently of course.
-Some may become aggressive; others may become withdrawn and may even be unnaturally compliant.
+Some may become upset; others may become withdrawn and may even be unnaturally compliant.

-It is a big step becoming a foster carer, and often fear of what it may bring stops people pursuing their initial interest.
+Becoming a foster carer is a big step, and often fear of what it may bring stops people from pursuing their initial interest.
 Even if you have a spark of interest – and I believe you have because you’ve read this far – I urge you to at least find out a little more.
-If you do decide to progress there’s an in depth introduction and assessment process which is very enlightening and will help equip and inform you about what is involved and expected when looking after a child in foster care.
-So you will have plenty of time come to your own decision about proceeding with the process or not."
+If you do decide to progress there’s an in-depth introduction and assessment process which is very enlightening and will help equip and inform you about what is involved and expected when looking after a child in foster care.
+So you will have plenty of time to come to your own decision about proceeding with the process or not."

 Single foster carer

 “I became involved in fostering because I care about people and society in general.
-In a way I see fostering as taking on board some of the responsibility, in a practical sense I enjoy being part of a care package which provides help and enjoyment to children and perhaps support to their parents during what is probably a difficult time in their lives.
+In a way, I see fostering as taking on board some of the responsibility.
+In a practical sense, I enjoy being part of a care package that provides help and enjoyment to children and perhaps support to their parents during what is probably a difficult time in their lives.
 On the other side of the coin, the benefits to me and my family are enormous.
 I have learned so much from my experiences so far and realise that I have yet much to learn.”